roppa/binary-hex-playground/README.md

-# binary-hex-playground
+# Crypto Binary Hex Playground

-Just some experiments with binary, hex, base58, in Javascript
+Just some experiments with binary, hex, base58, in Javascript.